rombrew/phobia/doc/HardwareDesign.md

 ```

 Each half-bridge consists of two MOSFETs controlled by a gate drivers with a
-specified Dead-Time `DET`.
-Depending on the direction of the current flow
+specified dead-time `ZT`.
+Depending on the direction of the current flow during
-during the Dead-Time the actual voltage on half-bridge may be different.
-The
+the dead-time the actual voltage on half-bridge may be different.
+The amount of
-amount of uncertainty in the output voltage `dU` expressed as follows:
+uncertainty in the output voltage `dU` expressed as follows:

 ```
-	       2 * DET * DC_link_voltage
+	       2 * ZT * DC_link_voltage
 	 dU = ---------------------------
 	                  dT